sprax/prot_finder/README.md

 ```shell
 ncbi-acc-download NC_027867 --format fasta -v
 ```
-Then it is easy to use a shell command such as sed, or an editor such as vim, to convert the downloaed text into a single string containing only lowercase letters 'a', 'c', 'g', 't', or in some cases 'n' (to wit, from NC_008724 and NC_023640).
+Then it was easy to use a shell command such as sed, or an editor such as vim, to convert the downloaded text into a single string containing only lowercase letters 'a', 'c', 'g', 't', or in some cases 'n' (to wit, from NC_008724 and NC_023640).
+Some of these were saved as the `*.raw` files in the DNA directory before they were added to the SQLite3 DB.

 ## Notes